-Modifying or avoiding key risk factors, early detection, screenings, and treatment can reduce the number of deaths caused by cancer.1 By increasing awareness worldwide of the role the microbiome plays in overall human health, in particular among low-income and middle-income countries where 70% of cancer deaths occur,1 the WGO global network of WGO member societies, partners, and sponsors can raise the level awareness.
+By increasing awareness worldwide of the role the microbiome plays in overall human health, in particular among low- and middle-income countries, the WGO global network of WGO member societies, partners, and sponsors can raise the level awareness.

-WGO will seek to raise awareness of the Early Diagnosis and Treatment of GI Cancer through its annual public advocacy and awareness campaign, WDHD.
-WDHD is celebrated each year on 29th May with associated events, activities, and initiatives continuing throughout and beyond the campaign year.
-WDHD will provide gastroenterologists, hepatologist, their patients, and the lay public with an understanding of the latest basic and clinical research in the screening, diagnosis, and treatment of GI cancers.
-This campaign will endeavor to inform physicians, pharmacists, allied health professionals, health care payers, and the public of the prevalence, risk factors, and causes of GI cancer.
+WGO will seek to raise awareness of the function of the gut microbiome through its annual public advocacy and awareness campaign, WDHD.
+WDHD is celebrated each year on May 29 with associated events, activities, and initiatives continuing throughout and beyond the campaign year.
+WDHD will provide gastroenterologists, hepatologists, their patients, and the lay public with an understanding of the latest basic and clinical research in the gut microbiome.
+This campaign will endeavor to inform physicians, pharmacists, allied health professionals, health care payers, and the public of the importance of the gut microbiome to overall health.
 Most especially, we want to ensure that we present information about the gut microbiome in a way that makes it clear what the benefits are and the misinformation about the gut microbiome.

 WGO’s task is supported by a Steering Committee with a global perspective.
-The Steering Committee provides expertise on the Early Diagnosis and Treatment of GI Cancer, guides the course of the campaign, and develops educational and training materials.
+The Steering Committee provides expertise on the gut microbiome, guides the course of the campaign, and develops educational and training materials.
 In collaboration with WGO Member Societies, WGO Training Centers and Regional Affiliate Associations, the Steering Committee defines this global initiative and provides the resources to sustain the effort throughout the year.

-Through a multifaceted campaign, WGO will provide simple messages for the general public in order to assist them in understanding how the modification and reduction of risk factors, early diagnosis, screening, and treatment of GI cancers affects one’s life and health.
-Secondly, WGO will develop information for health care professionals with an emphasis on health care professionals in low-resource, developing regions.
+Through a multifaceted campaign, WGO will provide simple messages for the general public to assist them in understanding how the gut microbiome affects the health of our not only the digestive systems but our entire body.
+Second, WGO will develop information for health care professionals with an emphasis on health care professionals in low-resource, developing regions.
 Multiple informational pieces are planned and will be distributed worldwide, for patients and health care professionals.
-Through the WDHD 2019 campaign WGO looks forward to providing a better understanding and recognition of the Early Diagnosis and Treatment of GI Cancer.
-Your participation, through educating the public about the diseases, encouraging participation in screening programs, and promoting healthy lifestyle, is crucial for the success of this campaign.
+Through the WDHD 2020 campaign, WGO looks forward to providing a better understanding and recognition of the gut microbiome.
+Your participation, through educating the public about the diseases, encouraging participation in screening programs, and promoting a healthy lifestyle, is crucial for the success of this campaign.

 HOW TO GET INVOLVED

-WGO and The WGO Foundation invite you to start planning your WDHD 2019 event today!
-Although the official date of WDHD 2019 is May 29, many events will take place throughout the year.
-We challenge you to get involved in the campaign by creating exciting ways to advocate and raise awareness for the early diagnosis and treatment of GI cancer all year long.
+WGO and The WGO Foundation invite you to start planning your WDHD 2020 event today!
+Although the official date of WDHD 2020 is May 29, many events will take place throughout the year.
+We challenge you to get involved in the campaign by creating exciting ways to advocate and raise awareness for the early diagnosis and treatment of gastrointestinal cancer all year long.
 Take Action and celebrate in your respective communities.
 WGO and The WGO Foundation are appreciative of all campaign participants and for your continued efforts to support the WDHD campaign.
-To learn more about WDHD 2019 today visit http://www.worldgastroenterology.org/wgo-foundation/wdhd/wdhd-2019.
+To learn more about WDHD 2020 today visit www.worldgastroenterology.org/wgo-foundation/wdhd/wdhd-2020.

-- Host an academic conference or symposium featuring scientific programs, plenaries, poster presentations, or forums on GI cancer.
+- Host an academic conference or symposium featuring scientific programs, plenaries, poster presentations, or forums on the gut microbiome.

 - Create a toolkit for health care professionals and the general public.